Parent Info Hub

 Primary School to High School Transition

 Entry into high school follows the Department for Education transition process.
+Click here.

 Early in Term 2 (of the child’s last year in primary school) families should receive a unique URL (or web address) by email or letter from their public primary school.
 This is for the online registration of interest to nominate the public secondary school you want your child to attend.

-Students at non-government schools who want to apply for a public high school can get application information from their local public high school, local education office, or by emailing education.startingsecondaryschool@sa.gov.au.
+Students at non-government schools who want to apply for a public high school can get an application information from their local public high school, local education office, or by emailing education.startingsecondaryschool@sa.gov.au.

 Once all primary school students have been allocated to their high school by the Department for Education, they will receive a high school enrolment package via email in Term 3 of their last year of primary school.
 Seaview High School offers a comprehensive transition program for primary school students joining us for high school.
 This includes identifying and developing any extra support systems the students may need.
 The transition program is provided to support students to familiarise themselves with the school, to make new friends and to meet current student leaders and staff.
 It is also how the school ensures all students have a smooth transition to high school.